EunoiaC/Checkbox-Questions/README.md

 String[] string = new String[]{"Is 9+2 = 11?", "Are you happy?", "Did you eat breakfast?"};
 ```

-If you want to use multiple choice questions, create an ArrayList of [questions](#question).
+If you want to use multiple choice questions, create an ArrayList of [Questions](#question).

 ```java
 ArrayList<Question> list = new ArrayList<>();